k-kawa/go-http-server/README.md

 [license]: https://github.com/k-kawa/go-http-server/blob/master/LICENSE

-The easist way to start a web server in your Windows/Mac/Linux laptop.
+The easiest way to start a web server in your Windows/Mac/Linux laptop.
 Downloand it, Copy it and Execute it.
 That's all!

 ## Usage